 Freedom of thought, conscience, religion, belief, and expression including the right to adopt, hold opinions, and express those opinions, is essential to a free society and must be promoted, protected, and preserved;

-That the proper purpose of government is to enact and enforce laws, and to take such action as may be necessary to secure freedom of the individual from the actions of others, including those others who constitute the government, which could constrain individuals from exercising ownership of their own lives"
+That the proper purpose of government is to enact and enforce laws, and to take such action as may be necessary to secure freedom of the individual from the actions of others, including those others who constitute the government, which could constrain individuals from exercising ownership of their own.

 - Income taxes should be levied at one flat rate and capital should never be taxed.

-- Government or Councils should not own, operate, invest in, loan to, or make grants to any entity that seeks to compete in the private sector.
+- Neither central nor local government should own, operate, invest in, loan to, or make grants to any entity that seeks to compete in the private sector;

-- Pollution and natural resources should be managed with free market solutions such as polluter pays and tradeable quotas.
+- Pollution and natural resources should be managed with free-market solutions such as polluter-pays and tradable quotas;

-- Welfare entitlements other than for sickness and disability should be time-limited.
-Thereafter welfare entitlements should be in the form of managed assistance.
+- Welfare entitlements other than for sickness and disability should be time-limited and thereafter should be in the form of managed assistance.